-On May 7, 2020, Gaylord District Staff conducted a self-initiated site inspection of the HRF Exploration & Production, LLC (HRF) West Ossineke 9 (AKA Walking Buck) Central Processing Facility (CPF) (N6242).
+On October 8, 2020, Gaylord District Staff conducted a self-initiated site inspection of the HRF Exploration & Production, LLC (HRF) West Ossineke 9 (AKA Walking Buck) Central Processing Facility (CPF) (N6242).
 The referenced Facility is located in T29N-R5E, Section 9, NW SE SE, Ossineke Township, Flanders Montmorency County, Michigan.
 The referenced facility operates Permit to Install (PTI) 50-98C.

-The most recent site inspection was conducted on September 1, 2016, no compliance issues were reported as a result of the referenced inspection.
+The most recent site inspections were conducted on September 1, 2016 and May 7, 2020.
+No compliance issues were reported as a result of the referenced inspections.